Joel Fagliano

 Joel Fagliano (born 1992) is an American puzzle creator.
 He is known for his work at The New York Times, where he writes the paper's Mini Crossword.
-From March 14 to December 29, 2024, Fagliano became the interim editor of The New York Times Crossword due to editor Will Shortz being on medical leave.
+From March 14 to December 29, 2024, Fagliano served as the interim editor of The New York Times Crossword while editor Will Shortz was on medical leave.

 Early life and education

 Fagliano grew up in the Mount Airy neighborhood of Philadelphia, Pennsylvania, in a Jewish family with two brothers.
 His mother is a grant writer and his father is a chairperson at the Drexel University School of Public Health.
 He enjoyed puzzles as a child, began completing the New York Times crossword puzzle regularly during his freshman year of high school at the Masterman School, a magnet school, and began making his own crosswords in his sophomore year.
 Fagliano also played plenty of chess in high school; he found that the skills he learned in chess were unexpectedly useful when designing crosswords.
 For college, he moved to Southern California to attend Pomona College, where he graduated in 2014 with a degree in linguistics and cognitive science.